pnp/blog/content/post/new-microsoft-365-patterns-and-practices-pnp-team-members.md

 Reusable React controls, SharePoint Framework Client-Side Web Part.
 I love contributing to the community and sharing knowledge and helping others.
-When I\'m not coding, I love hanging out with my family, getting to know new places and cultures, taking some pictures and  listening music.
+When I'm not coding, I love hanging out with my family, getting to know new places and cultures, taking some pictures and  listening music.
 You can follow me on [twitter](https://twitter.com/joaojmendes) or on [https://joaojmendes.com](https://joaojmendes.com/)